Elastic Shape Analysis of Movement Data: Comparison to Conventional Discrete Summaries

-In the IDEA study, JSW was available for only a subset of patients.
-Therefore, we analyze it separately in this section, while analyzing other OA measures with larger sample sizes in the following section.
-While JSW narrowing is a key marker of disease progression, prior studies suggest that knees at similar stages of OA tend to progress at comparable rates \citep{benichou.2010.change}.
-Consequently, baseline JSW may provide a more meaningful indicator of disease severity than JSW change over time.
-Furthermore, because the IDEA study is a clinical trial of interventions for patients already having an advanced stage of knee OA, focusing on baseline measures is the most appropriate approach for this dataset.
-Given these considerations, we used baseline JSW as a dependent variable to compare full-curve predictors with conventional discrete summary predictors.

-Baseline JSW measurements were missing for 129 out of the 454 IDEA participants.
-The missing values for JSW are shown in the last column of the heatmap in Figure~{15} in the supplementary material, with red lines indicating missing values.
-The rest of that figure is discussed in Section~\ref{ss:clinicalcompare}.
-The reasons for the missing values were not reported in the data, but a comparison of clinical data for participants with and without baseline JSW measurements showed no apparent sampling bias.
-This left a total of 325 participants with baseline JSW data for our analysis.
+We investigated the added value of analyzing patterns across the entire movement curve, rather than relying on conventional discrete summaries of GRF curves.
+For this purpose, we compared how strongly full-curve modes versus conventional discrete summaries were associated with OA-related clinical traits using a nested regression framework, detailed in Section~\ref{ss:anova}.
+While some of the traits we considered are clinically meaningful to predict from gait biomechanics, the aim of this analysis was to quantify and compare the strength of associations between OA-related traits and gait features derived from full-curve analysis versus conventional discrete summaries.
+In this section, we outline the sets of gait features that served as independent variables in our models, and in the following section, we introduce the OA-related clinical traits.

-To create predictors derived from our full-curve analysis, we combined scores for $16$ distinct modes of amplitude variation from three types of curve data objects (vGRFs, apGRFs, and mlGRFs) and phase variation.
+To create independent variables derived from our full-curve analysis, we combined scores for $16$ distinct modes of amplitude variation from three types of curve data objects (vGRFs, apGRFs, and mlGRFs) and phase variation.
 Each mode is represented by either a set of amplitude PC scores or PNS phase scores.
-Below are listed the $16$ sets of scores that together formed our predictor variables:
+Below are listed the $16$ sets of scores that together formed our full-curve independent variables:

 \begin{itemize} \item PC1-PC4 scores of the vGRFs amplitude data objects (studied in Figure~\ref{fig:Vamplitude}); \item PC1-PC4 scores of the apGRFs amplitude data objects (studied in Figure~{12} in the supplementary material); \item PC1-PC4 scores of the mlGRFs amplitude data objects (studied in Figure~{13} in the supplementary material); \item Great sphere PNS1-PNS4 scores of the common phase data object (studied in Figure~\ref{fig:phasePNSmodes}). \end{itemize}